Leadership you can trust

 “As a grant writer and community volunteer, I know first-hand what an impact nonprofit organizations make on our community,” Robin says.
-“Our semi-isolated island location means that we need to support each other, and Whidbey Community Foundation can be the backbone to support the great work of all our local nonprofits.”
+“Our semi-isolated island location means that we need to support each other, and Whidbey Community Foundation can be the backbone to support the great work of all our local nonprofits.”– Robin Hertlein

 Helen Price Johnson

-Elected to the Island County Board of Commissioners in 2008, Helen Price Johnson became the first woman ever elected to that office.
-She served as County Board Chair in 2010 and 2015 and was elected president of the Washington State Association of Counties in 2014.
-Before her election to the County Board, Helen owned and operated small businesses in the retail and construction trades on South Whidbey for 25 years.
+Helen Price Johnson served 12 years as an Island County Commissioner, starting in 2008.
+She was elected president of the Washington State Association of Counties in 2014.
 She served two terms and is a past president of the South Whidbey School District Board of Directors.
-A Clinton resident, she and her husband grew up on Whidbey Island, raised their four grown children there, and now have two grandchildren.
+For 25 years Helen has owned and operated small businesses in the retail and construction trades on South Whidbey.
+In 2022 she was appointed by the Biden-Harris administration as Washington State’s Director of USDA Rural Development.
+A Clinton resident, she and her husband grew up on Whidbey Island, raised their four grown children there, and now have four wonderful grandchildren.

 “We are fortunate to live in a place where so many people give so much to create a resilient community,” Helen says.
-“Working collaboratively with donors, nonprofits and community leaders, the Foundation will fuel an even stronger community for the future.”
+“Working collaboratively with donors, nonprofits and community leaders, the Foundation will fuel an even stronger community for the future.”– Helen Price Johnson

-A West Point graduate, George earned a master’s degree in management from Georgia Tech and served in executive leadership for semiconductor companies for much of his career.
-Married for more than 40 years to wife Sheila and the father of two sons, in retirement George is a board member for technology start-up companies.
-He lives on Penn Cove and is active in the Oak Harbor Rotary Club, volunteers at The Haven emergency shelter, serves as a mentor with the Island County Drug Court, and is a volunteer caseworker with the Navy-Marine Corps Relief Society, helping sailors with family finances and budgeting.
+A West Point graduate, George earned a master’s degree in management from Georgia Tech and served in executive leadership for semiconductor companies for much of his career, including leading 3 start-up companies.
+Married for more than 45 years to wife Sheila and the father of two sons, in retirement George has been active in the Oak Harbor Rotary Club, volunteered at The Haven emergency shelter and Spin Café, serves as a mentor with the Island County Drug Court, and is a volunteer caseworker with the Navy-Marine Corps Relief Society, helping sailors with family finances and budgeting.

 “We all try to leave some lasting evidence of the positive impact we made for mankind during our short stay on this earth,” George says.
 “Whidbey Community Foundation is one way to make that kind of lasting difference.
-The Foundation’s endowment investment strategy will ensure that donors’ philanthropy will make an impact for future generations.”
+The Foundation’s endowment investment strategy will ensure that donors’ philanthropy will make an impact for future generations.”– George Saul